Unchained Melody: Re-recording and re-release

-"Unchained Melody" reappeared on the US Billboard charts in 1990 after The Righteous Brothers' recording was used in the box office blockbuster film Ghost.
+"Unchained Melody" reappeared on the US Billboard charts in 1990 after the Righteous Brothers' recording was used in the box-office blockbuster film Ghost.
 Two versions charted in the US that year – the original and a new recording.
-According to Medley, he was interested in having the original recording released due to the renewed interest in the song, but was told that there were licensing issues.
+According to Medley, he was interested in having the original recording released due to the renewed interest in the song, but was told that licensing issues existed.
 Although Hatfield's voice was no longer as good as when he first recorded the song, they decided to re-record it for Curb Records.
 The re-recorded version was released as both a cassette single and a CD single.
-It received minimal airplay but sold well, peaking at number 19.
-The re-recorded version was certified Platinum by the RIAA on January 10, 1991, and received a Grammy Award nomination.
+It received minimal airplay, but sold well, peaking at number 19.
+The re-recorded version was certified platinum by the RIAA on January 10, 1991, and received a Grammy Award nomination.

-The 1965 original Righteous Brothers recording was reissued in 1990 by oldies-reissue label Verve Forecast under licensing from Polygram Records (which had acquired the rights years earlier).
-The original version received a lot of airplay, and topped the U.S. adult contemporary chart for two weeks in 1990.
-However, sales for this version were minimal in the US since it was only available as a 45 RPM single and the song peaked at No. 13 based largely on airplay.
-For eight weeks, both versions were on the Billboard Hot 100 simultaneously and the Righteous Brothers became the first act to have two versions of the same song in the Top 20 at the same time.
-This re-released song reached number 1 in the UK where it stayed for four weeks, becoming the UK's top selling single of 1990.
-As of 2017, it has sold 1.17 million copies in the UK.
-The 1990 reissue also reached number 1 in Australia, Austria, Ireland, the Netherlands, and New Zealand.
+The 1965 original Righteous Brothers recording was reissued on October 15, 1990, by the oldies-reissue label Verve Forecast under licensing from Polygram Records (which had acquired the rights years earlier).
+The original version received significant airplay, and topped the U.S. adult contemporary chart for two weeks in 1990, but sales for this version were minimal in the US since it was available as only a 45 RPM single and the song peaked at number 13 based largely on airplay.
+For eight weeks, both versions were on the Billboard Hot 100 simultaneously and the Righteous Brothers became the first act to have two versions of the same song in the top 20 at the same time.
+This re-released song reached number one in the UK, where it stayed for four weeks, becoming the UK's top-selling single of 1990.
+As of 2017, it had sold 1.17 million copies in the UK.
+The 1990 reissue also reached number one in Australia, Austria, Ireland, the Netherlands, and New Zealand.

-Due to the success of their re-recording, The Righteous Brothers also re-recorded other songs and released them as part of a budget-priced CD compilation by Curb Records.
-For the original recordings, Polydor had licensed the CD rights to Rhino Records for a premium-priced 1989 compilation of Righteous Brothers hits from various labels; later in 1990, it issued its own regular-priced Righteous Brothers greatest hits CD that included the recording.
+Due to the success of their re-recording, the Righteous Brothers also re-recorded other songs and released them as part of a budget-priced CD compilation by Curb Records.
+For the original recordings, Polydor had licensed the CD rights to Rhino Records for a premium-priced 1989 compilation of Righteous Brothers hits from various labels; later in 1990, it issued its own regular-priced Righteous Brothers greatest-hits album that included the recording.